butterfly1991/ns-3-dev-git/src/wave/doc/wave.rst

 This project will provide two NetDevices.

-First is normal 802.11p netdevice which uses new implemented OcbWifiMac.
+First is normal 802.11p netdevice of WifiNetDevice which uses new implemented OcbWifiMac.
 This is very useful
 for those people who only want to simulate routing protocols or upper layer protocols for vehicular